-- Try setting a target ROAS based on the historical conversion value per cost data for the campaigns you'd like to apply this strategy to.
+- Try setting a target ROAS based on the historical data of conversion value per cost for the campaigns you'd like to apply this strategy to.
 This will help you maximize your conversion value, while reaching the same return on ad spend your campaigns have been getting.
 You should also account for conversion delays.

-Setting bid limits for “target ROAS” is not recommended because it can restrict Google Ads’ automatic optimization of your bid.
+Setting bid limits for Target ROAS isn't recommended because it restricts Google Ads from optimizing your bid using AI.
 It can also prevent Google Ads from adjusting your bids to the amount that best meets your target ROAS.
 Bid limits are available for Search and Shopping portfolio bid strategies.
 If you do set bid limits, they’ll be used in Search Network auctions only, and are only available for portfolio bid strategies.

-- Max. bid limit: The highest manual CPC bid you want Google Ads to set for any keywords, ad groups, or campaigns using “target ROAS.”
+- Max. bid limit: The highest CPC bid you want Google Ads to set when using Target ROAS.

 - Min. bid limit: The minimum max.
-CPC bid you want Google Ads to set for any keywords, ad groups, or campaigns using “target ROAS”.
+CPC bid you want Google Ads to set when using Target ROAS.
 Note that Google Ads might set a max.
 CPC bid that's below your minimum bid limit, generally due to smart pricing.
 This means that the bid limit you set here isn't the absolute lowest bid that could be set.

 Ad group targets

-You can apply an individual target ROAS to your ad groups by using a standard campaign strategy.
+You can apply Ad Group Targets for both Standard and Portfolio bidding strategies.
 With a portfolio strategy, your campaigns, ad groups, and keywords are optimized collectively for a single target.
-But by using a standard strategy, you can set individual targets for each ad group but this isn't recommended because it can restrict Smart Bidding.
+Alternatively, you can set individual targets for each ad group but this isn't recommended because it can restrict Smart Bidding.

 Keep in mind, if you don’t need to set targets for individual ad groups, a portfolio strategy may be able to offer better performance.